pypi/warehouse/docs/development/reviewing-patches.rst

   upstream  https://github.com/pypa/warehouse.git (fetch)
   upstream  https://github.com/pypa/warehouse.git (push)

-In the output above, ``<username>`` is your GitHub username.
+In this output, ``<username>`` is your GitHub username.
 If you do not have an ``upstream`` branch configured, you can add one by running the following
 command:

 .. code-block:: console

    git remote add upstream git@github.com:pypa/warehouse.git

-Pull down the PR branch by running the following commands:
+Pull down the PR branch by running these commands:

 .. code-block:: console